Birke Häcker: Academic career

 From 2001 to 2008, Häcker held an elected Examination Fellowship of All Souls College, Oxford.
-From 2008 to 2016, she was a research associate and then lecturer in law at Ludwig Maximilian University of Munich in Germany.
+From 2008 to 2016, she was a research associate and then lecturer in law at LMU Munich in Germany.
 She was also a Senior Research Fellow at the Max Planck Institute for Tax Law and Public Finance in Munich, and a Fifty-Pound Fellow at All Souls College, Oxford, between 2011 and 2016.

 In December 2015, it was announced that Häcker would be the next Linklaters Professor of Comparative Law at the University of Oxford in succession to Stefan Vogenauer.
 She took up the appointment on 1 September 2016.
 She was additionally so elected a Professorial Fellow in law at Brasenose College, Oxford in 2016.

-The Linklaters Professorship of Comparative Law reverted to the name Professor of Comparative Law at the start of 2018 because Linklaters' funding of the chair had come to an end.
+She is an Honorary Bencher of Lincoln's Inn and an elected member of the Academia Europaea.

 In 2023, she moved to the University of Bonn, where she holds a Schlegel "Excellence" Chair.